masautt/typescript-compiler-showcase/as1/README.md

 const isOverRealnumLimit = (word: string) => Math.abs(parseInt(word)) > REALNUM_LIMIT;
 ```

-All limitations are defined in `./src/utils/env` ;
+All limitations are defined in `./src/utils/env`:

 ```typescript
 export const IDENTIFIER_LIMIT = 20; //String Length
 export const REALNUM_LIMIT = 10000; //Number limit
 export const FILE_SIZE_LIMIT = 5000; //In bytes
 ```

+At the moment, only the `FILE_SIZE_LIMIT` prevents the lexer from running. `IDENTIFIER_LIMIT` and `REALNUM_LIMIT` output errors to the console, but the lexer will still run.

 ### Other possible limitations